Doctrine: What We Believe

-Teaching Elders (Pastors) preach the Word of God and administer baptism and the Lord's supper.
+Teaching Elders (Pastors) preach the Word of God, baptize, and give the Lord's supper to the church.

-Ruling Elders with the Teaching Elders lead the church.
+Ruling Elders (with the Teaching Elders) rule the church.
 They help people understand and obey God's word.

 Deacons serve the needy.
 They also manage the money of the church and care for the property.

 Our denomination is the Presbyterian Church in America (PCA).